tldr-pages/tldr/pages/common/stylua.md

 > An opinionated Lua code formatter.
 > More information: <https://github.com/JohnnyMorganz/StyLua>.

-- Auto-format a file or entire directory:
+- Auto-format a file or an entire directory:

 `stylua {{path/to/file_or_directory}}`